Low-Cost Hard-Label Adversarial Attack with Theoretical Foundations: Proof of Theorem

 \item \textbf{Candidate Selection Policy:} Both methods use the same greedy rule.
 They simply look at all currently available nodes and pick the one that offers the largest possible gain $\Delta(S \mid \mathbf{d})$.
 In practice, this is approximated by selecting the candidate that yields the maximum reduction in the distance to the decision boundary.
 Therefore, the improvement at step $j$ is determined by the best candidate found in the tree at that moment.

-\item \textbf{Structural Advantage:} Consider the composition of the candidate nodes. \begin{itemize} \item \textbf{Pattern Tree:} The candidates are the \textit{runs} of $\mathbf{d}_0$.
+\item \textbf{Structural Advantage:} Consider the composition of the candidate nodes. \begin{itemize}[leftmargin=0.1cm] \item \textbf{Pattern Tree:} The candidates are the \textit{runs} of $\mathbf{d}_0$.
 By definition, a run is a maximal segment of constant sign.
-Thus, pattern nodes are ``atomic'' with respect to $\mathbf{d}_0$ and suffer \textit{zero internal cancellation} from initialization sign changes. \item \textbf{Dyadic Tree:} The candidates are arbitrary spatial intervals.
+Thus, pattern nodes are ``atomic'' w.r.t. $\mathbf{d}_0$ and suffer \textit{zero internal cancellation} from initialization sign changes. \item \textbf{Dyadic Tree:} The candidates are arbitrary spatial intervals.
 By Lemma \ref{lem:depth}, a dyadic node $D$ is structurally the summation of the pattern runs it covers.
-If $D$ covers runs of opposing signs (e.g., a positive region adjacent to a negative region), these components mathematically cancel each other out, strictly reducing the magnitude of the total correlation: $|C(D)| < \sum |C(R_i)|$. \end{itemize}
+If $D$ covers runs of opposing signs (e.g., a positive region adjacent to a negative region), these components mathematically cancel each other out, reducing the magnitude of the total correlation: $|C(D)| < \sum |C(R_i)|$. \end{itemize}

-\item \textbf{Availability of High-Gain Candidates (Max-Pooling Argument):} This difference in candidate exposure can be interpreted as a max-pooling effect induced by the absence of gain cancellation (Lemma~\ref{lem:gain}).
-Since the algorithm is greedy, it always selects the candidate with the largest instantaneous gain from the current pool.
-A key distinction between the two trees lies in how local signals are pooled.
+\item \textbf{Availability of High-Gain Candidates (Max-Pooling Argument):} This difference in candidate exposure is driven by the handling of sign conflicts.
+Since the algorithm is greedy, it selects the candidate with the largest instantaneous gain.

-In $\mathsf{T}_{\mathrm{dyad}}$, dyadic nodes often mix adjacent regions with opposing signs.
-For a mixed node composed of two runs with gains $a$ and $b$, the effective gain available to the dyadic strategy is proportional to $|a+b|$, which can be severely reduced by cancellation.
+In $\mathsf{T}_{\mathrm{dyad}}$, a node often covers a region spanning multiple underlying signal runs.
+Consider a dyadic node covering two adjacent runs with gains $g_1$ and $g_2$.
+Crucially, by the definition of a run, adjacent runs must have \textit{opposite signs} (otherwise they would merge into a single run).
+Thus, the effective gain available to the dyadic strategy is subject to subtraction: $G_{\mathrm{dyad}} = |g_1 - g_2|$.